 - Opportunity currency – The opportunities we create

-If you do not create any of this one, then the virtual events do not add any value to anyone.
+If you do not create any of this one, the virtual events do not add value to anyone.

 Most processes of the event industry are either manual or paper-based.
 Now that everything has gone digital, the whole planning process has evolved too — from managing, scheduling, and communication to promoting.
 As an event organizer, you must embrace digital tools like Venmo, AirMeet, Hoppin.

 Automation is a vital piece of the digital transformation puzzle.
 For instance, the work we do with Speaker Engage allows us to automate agenda planning, speaker communication, sponsor communication, and curation pieces.

 For me, Excel processes are manual.
 To collaborate, you will need to send emails, wait for them to respond, print them out later, etc. But on Speaker Engage, you can automate Excel with an informal process that allows you to curate, communicate, track, and understand how a person is interacting with our events.